SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 2. [Commit changes to repo through the Power BI Service](https://learn.microsoft.com/en-us/fabric/cicd/git-integration/git-get-started?tabs=commit-to-git#commit-changes-to-git)
 3. [Update the workspace from Git](https://learn.microsoft.com/en-us/fabric/cicd/git-integration/git-get-started?tabs=commit-to-git#update-workspace-from-git)

 Committing a report to the repo in this manner saves it as a Power BI Desktop Project (PBIP).
-A Project no longer contains a pbix file.
+A Project no longer contains a .pbix file.
 It instead decomposes the report into the following artifacts.

 * [A Dataset folder](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-dataset), which contains files and folders representing a Power BI dataset
 * [A Reports folder](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report), which contains the report settings, metadata for custom visuals, etc.